 - Preheat oven to 375°F. Line a baking sheet with parchment paper or a silicone baking mat

-- In a larger bowl, combine almond flour, coconut, baking powder, cinnamon, ginger, and sea salt.
-Mix well.
-Add the softened coconut oil and combine it with a pastry cutter, your fingers, or two knives until the mixture resembles coarse meal.
+- In a larger bowl, combine almond flour, coconut flakes, baking powder, cinnamon, ginger, and salt; mix well.
+Add the softened coconut oil and combine using a pastry cutter (or your fingers) until the mixture resembles coarse meal.

-- Drizzle wet mixture over the flour mixture and then toss the mixture together with a rubber spatula until everything appears moistened.
-Slowly and gently fold in walnuts.
-Try your best to not overwork the dough.
-Dough will be a little wet/sticky.
-Work the dough into a ball with floured hands and transfer to the prepared baking pan.
-Press into a neat 8″ disc and cut into 8 equal wedges with a very sharp knife.
+- Drizzle egg mixture over the flour mixture and then toss the mixture together with a rubber spatula until everything appears moistened.
+Fold in walnuts.
+(Dough will be a little wet/sticky.)
+Work the dough into a ball with floured hands and transfer to prepared baking sheet.
+Press into a neat 8″ disc and cut into 8 equal wedges with a sharp knife.

-- Bake for 23-25 minutes, or until lightly golden.
+- Bake for 23 to 25 minutes, or until lightly golden.
 Remove from the oven and allow to cool for 30 minutes before cutting through into 8 wedges.

-- To make the glaze, whisk powdered sugar and orange juice together and drizzle lightly over scones right before serving.
+- Lastly, prepare glaze by whisking powdered sugar and orange juice together; drizzle lightly over scones right before serving.